Electron microscopy turned cold – The Nobel Prize winners (Chemistry)

 The electron deserves more credit

-It is after all an exceptionally useful, if slightly weird, particle.
+It is, after all, an exceptionally useful, if slightly weird, particle.
 It is one of the fundamental building blocks of atoms, one of the reasons matter exists.
 Two atoms can share their electrons, creating atomic bonds, which allows very useful things to exist, such as water or plastic or anything really.
 It can travel around an electrical circuit to produce electricity, without which modern life would seem impossible.
 It also can help us see tiny objects with an electron microscope.
 Objects as tiny as single proteins.
-For their work towards visualizing proteins via electron microscopy this year’s Nobel prize in chemistry goes to Jacques Dubochet, Joachim Frank and Richard Henderson.
+For their work towards visualizing proteins via electron microscopy, this year’s Nobel prize in chemistry goes to Jacques Dubochet, Joachim Frank and Richard Henderson.

 The electron is hard to grasp for us mere mortals who have a limited understanding of quantum physics.
 It is fair to say that it is somewhat weird to the uninitiated observer (like all elementary particles, I suppose).
-It is itself very tiny, it only weighs roughly 9*10-31 kg, give or take, which is, well, very little.
+It is itself very tiny, it only weighs roughly 9*10-31 kg, gives or takes, which is, well, very little.
 And while it does exist, it does not occupy any space (at least not in the classical sense).
 It exists more in probabilities than in certainty.
-It has a position in space and a momentum but we can’t determine both at the same time – if we would know the position rather precisely we would have no clue about the momentum.
+It has a position in space and momentum but we can’t determine both at the same time – if we would know the position rather precisely we would have no clue about the momentum.
 The electron, being a particle, does behave like one usually.
 But at the same time it also behaves like a wave.
-Its wave-like behaviour means that it can pull off one of the most impressive magic trick, it can be in two places at the same time.
+Its wave-like behavior means that it can pull off one of the most impressive magic tricks, it can be in two places at the same time.
 What it is that makes it behave like a wave is a bit of a mystery as far as I can tell (‘something about it oscillates’ is one of the more nuanced explanations).

-But its wave-like behaviour makes it possible to use the electron to build a massive magnifying glass, the electron microscope.
+But its wave-like behavior makes it possible to use the electron to build a massive magnifying glass, the electron microscope.
 Note that I am writing all this without really understanding how something can be in two places at once or, in fact, how a particle can also be a wave.
 I just take it as a fact.
 I’d guess very few people do understand.
-What’s more, this slightly strange quantum behaviour is common to all quantum particles but if you ask why this only applies for the very small and not for the rather big, why you can’t be at work and on your couch at the same time for instance, be prepared for some weird explanations.
+What’s more, this slightly strange quantum behavior is common to all quantum particles but if you ask why this only applies for the very small and not for the rather big, why you can’t be at work and on your couch at the same time, for instance, be prepared for some weird explanations.
 Nonetheless, remember: Electron waves are very useful to magnify stuff.

 Looking at stuff with electrons

-Scientists spend a lot of efforts to make things visible that we normally cannot see.
+Scientists spend a lot of effort to make things visible that we normally cannot see.
 After all, visualizing things is the simplest way to understand them.
 Microscopy, in all its forms, is a particularly useful tool to visualize stuff.
 Most people are familiar with a basic light microscope.
 As kids many might have used one to look in astonishment at a magnified drop of water teeming with life.
 Light microscopes are undoubtedly useful and have shaped a big part of modern biological sciences.
 They use lense-systems to focus visible light in a way that produces a magnified image of the observed object.
-There is a drawback however.
+There is a drawback, however.
 The resolution of a light microscope is limited.
 It is limited by a physical property of the light you use to observe the sample, by its wavelength.
 What that means is that objects need to have a certain size in order to be seen through a light microscope, they should be roughly 400 nanometers (to give you a comparison, a human hair is about 50000 nanometers thick) at least.
 That is good enough to observe whole cells (thousands of nanometers) or even organelles inside the cell (hundreds of nanometers) but proteins, those tiny molecular machines that keep us going, are on average only 5 nanometers in diameter.
 So we need something else than visible light to observe those: Enter, the electron.
-Thanks to its wave-like behaviour, and the fact that electron lenses (basically a coil of wires) can be build to focus it, the electron can be used for microscopy.
+Thanks to its wave-like behavior, and the fact that electron lenses (basically a coil of wires) can be built to focus it, the electron can be used for microscopy.
 The wavelength of an electron beam in a modern electron microscope is about 2 picometers (0.002 nanometers), smaller even than the size of an atom, which makes it possible to see much smaller things than with light.

 How the thing works